LFP Update 18.3

-Welcome to the LFP Update, an e-publication from the Lilly Fellows Program in Humanities and the Arts to keep LFP representatives and others informed about the activities of 1) LFP National Network institutions, 2) present and former Lilly Fellows and, 3) the LFP office at Valparaiso University.
+Welcome to the LFP Update, an e-publication from the Lilly Fellows Program to keep LFP representatives and others informed about the activities of 1) Lilly Network institutions, 2) present and former Lilly Fellows and, 3) the LFP office at Valparaiso University.

 In this Issue:

 - The 2023 LFP National Conference: Contemplating Integral Ecology for the Common Good

 - The 2023 LFP Workshop for Senior Administrators: Fostering Hope in a Polarized Age

 - Call for Applications for the Fourth Cohort of Lilly Faculty Fellows

 - Call to Apply for Lilly Network Grants

 - Name Change, Updated Logo and Website Coming This Fall